-Inside Cristiano Ronaldo's Private World: He May Be Cocky but Soccer's Biggest Star Is More Than the Sum of His Marketable Parts
+Inside Cristiano Ronaldo's Unexpected Private World

 The athlete has full custody and the prevailing rumor was that he paid close to $13 million to the boy's mom.
 "People speculate I was with this girl or another, or there was a surrogate mother.
 I have never told anyone and never will," Ronaldo told Ross.
 "When Cristiano is going to grow up, I am always going to say the truth to him because he deserves it, because he is my son, but I am not going to say because people want me to say."

-In June Ronaldo confirmed that he was a proud father of three after welcoming twins.
+In June 2017 Ronaldo confirmed that he was a proud father of three after welcoming twins Eva Maria and Mateo Ronaldo.

 He explained that he missed their birth because he was with competing with the national team, but after they lost in the semifinal of the Confederations Cup to Chile (Ronaldo was MVP of the three previous games), he got the go-ahead to leave and miss Portugal's third-place match.
 "I am very happy to finally be with my children for the first time," he wrote on social media, thanking the soccer powers that be for their understanding.

-The identity of the twins' mother, meanwhile, is his little secret as well.

-And in July, he confirmed that his girlfriend, Georgina Rodriguez, is pregnant with their first child together.
+Their birth certificate reportedly doesn't list the name of the woman who gave birth to them, fueling the assumption that they arrived via surrogate.

-The couple have been together for at least almost a year.
-They were first spotted strolling around Disneyland Paris together last November, and they made their red carpet debut at the Best FIFA Football Awards in January, where he accepted the first-ever FIFA Men's Player of the Year honor.
+He and Georgina Rodriguez were first spotted strolling around Disneyland Paris together in November 2016, and they made their red carpet debut at the Best FIFA Football Awards that January, where he accepted the first-ever FIFA Men's Player of the Year honor.

-By all accounts, the family man is thrilled to be expanding the Ronaldo dynasty—and his football legacy looks to be in pretty good shape too, as he's the top scorer in Real Madrid's history with at least three more seasons to go after this one.

-Of course, what he'd really love next is a World Cup title for Portugal, which is still very much viewed as his team.
+A month after the twins were born, he announced that Rodriguez was pregnant.
+Alana Martina was born in November 2017.

 "Ronaldo's ambitions are limitless, so I'm sure he'll want to win every competition his club and country enters until he retires," Tom Kundert, an expert on Portuguese football, told ESPN earlier this year as Portugal embarked on qualifying for 2018.
 "Seeing the way he celebrated Portugal's triumph at Euro 2016, it is obvious how much playing for his country means to him.
 If you told him he could only win one more trophy in his career, I'm 100 percent certain he'd choose the 2018 World Cup."

-Who you won't be hearing from—not in depth on the subject, anyway—is Cristiano Ronaldo, who for all his preening keeps his real cards close to his Armani vest.
+They came up short in 2018, and Ronaldo has said that he's planning on the 2022 World Cup in Qatar to be his last international competition.
+(Believe it or not, he said that in 2016, because he's nothing if not a scrupulous planner.)

 Amid all the flamboyant trappings of wealth that are part of Ronaldo's image, it isn't difficult to glean what's actually more important to him than anything in the world.
 Who's he talking to from the hotel at night while he's traveling?
-His son.
+His family.
 Who's he strolling with hand in hand after a championship victory?
 His son.

-That video of him driving off in his Bugatti?
-His son is in the passenger seat.
+He may always be on a private jet or sunning on a tropical beach somewhere, but now he travels as just one member of a six-person team.